fullstorydev/fullstory-gtm-template/README.md

 Enable Fullstory capturing from an iframe content.
 This is required in only certain implementation scenarios.
 This flag is equivalant of setting the global flag `window['_fs_run_in_iframe']`.

-For more information of this flag please visit the [help page here](https://help.fullstory.com/hc/en-us/articles/360020622514-Can-Fullstory-capture-content-that-is-presented-in-iframes).
+For more information about this flag please visit the [help page here](https://help.fullstory.com/hc/en-us/articles/360020622514-Can-Fullstory-capture-content-that-is-presented-in-iframes).